sanatasy/Restaurant_Risk/README.md

 ## Analysis

-The linear and random forest regressions I ran and accompanying validation and analysis can be found in 'restaurants_regressions.ipynb'.
+The linear amd random forest regressions I ran and accompanying validation and analysis can be found in 'restaurants_regressions.ipynb'.
+I used the models to predict the number of years a restaurant would stay open given closure rates since 2010.

 ## Flask Web App